KeliLanguage/doc/specification/section-5-declarations.md

 // Error: Duplicated functions
 ```

-Also, Keli does not supports multiple dispatch based on return types, so the following code is invalid despite different return types:
+Also, Keli does not support multiple dispatch based on return types, so the following code is invalid despite different return types:

 ```c
 (x Int).plus(y Int) | String = undefined